apiato/documentation/docs/components/optional-components/tests.md

 ```

 In this case, the assertion will ignore the `id`, `deleted_at`,
-`value1`, and `value2` values when verifying the `casts` property of the model.
+`value1`, and `value2` values when verifying the `$casts` property of the model.

 By using the `assertModelCastsIsEmpty` method,
-you can verify that the `casts` property of a model does not contain any unexpected values,
+you can verify that the `$casts` property of a model does not contain any unexpected values,
 ensuring that the model's attributes are not automatically casted.

 ---